mknysiak/Postgres/README.md

 - Role Diversity: Job titles vary widely, from Data Analyst to Director of Analytics, underscoring the breadth of responsibilities and specializations within the field.

 ![Top Paying Roles](images/top10.png)
-*Bar graph visualizing the salary for the top 10 salaries for data analysts which has been created via Google Colab based on SQL query results.*
+*Bar graph visualizing the salary for the top 10 salaries for data analysts which has been created via Google Colab based on SQL query results*

 ### 2. Skills for Top Paying Jobs
 🛠️To identify the key competencies demanded by high-paying positions, I merged job listing information with skill datasets, uncovering what qualifications employers prioritize for lucrative roles and what kind of skill this is.